Unai1117/BreastCancerBenignOrMalignant/README.md

-# Predicción de Tumores con Machine Learning
+# Tumor Prediction with Machine Learning

-Este proyecto utiliza algoritmos de machine learning para predecir si un tumor es benigno o maligno utilizando un conjunto de datos biomédicos.
-Se exploran varios modelos de clasificación y se selecciona el mejor en función de su desempeño.
+This project leverages machine learning algorithms to predict whether a tumor is benign or malignant using biomedical data.
+Various classification models are explored, and the best-performing model is selected based on its performance.

-## Contenido del Proyecto
+## Project Overview

-El proyecto incluye los siguientes pasos:
+The project follows these steps:

-1. **Carga de Datos**: Descarga de un conjunto de datos de OpenML.
+1. **Data Loading**: Downloading the dataset from OpenML.
-2. **Exploración y Preparación de Datos**:
+2. **Data Exploration and Preparation**:
-   - Análisis de las dimensiones del dataset.
+   - Analyzing dataset dimensions.
-   - Asignación de nombres descriptivos a las columnas.
+   - Assigning descriptive names to columns.
-   - Visualización de la distribución de clases objetivo.
+   - Visualizing the distribution of target classes.
-3. **Entrenamiento de Modelos**:
+3. **Model Training**:
-   - Entrenamiento y evaluación de varios modelos de clasificación:
+   - Training and evaluating several classification models:
      - Random Forest
-     - Regresión Logística
+     - Logistic Regression
      - Support Vector Machine (SVM)
      - Gradient Boosting
-   - Validación cruzada para comparar el desempeño de los modelos.
+   - Cross-validation to compare model performance.
-4. **Afinación de Hiperparámetros**:
+4. **Hyperparameter Tuning**:
-   - Uso de `GridSearchCV` para optimizar los hiperparámetros del modelo Gradient Boosting, seleccionado como el mejor modelo.
+   - Using `GridSearchCV` to optimize hyperparameters of the Gradient Boosting model, selected as the best-performing model.

-## Requisitos
+## Requirements

-Para ejecutar el proyecto, necesitas las siguientes dependencias:
+To run the project, you need the following dependencies:

 - Python 3.7+
-- Bibliotecas de Python:
+- Python libraries:
   - `openml`
   - `pandas`
   - `numpy`